micropython/micropython/docs/library/pyb.rst

    Returns the number of milliseconds since the board was last reset.

-   The result is always a micropython smallint (31-bit signed number), so after 2^30 milliseconds (about 12.4 days) this will start to return negative numbers.
+   The result is always a MicroPython smallint (31-bit signed number), so after 2^30 milliseconds (about 12.4 days) this will start to return negative numbers.